mccoyst/tact/README.md

 Tact
 ====

-Tact is a program and Java package that inserts runtime checks into Java bytecode.
+Tact is a Java 6 program and package that inserts runtime checks into Java bytecode.
 The goal of these checks is to aid the development of multi-threaded programs by ensuring that only the intended threads access any object, either by